HiDoYa/linux-secretive-keylogger/README.md

 Tweets are published to: [Link](https://twitter.com/Lemon12776532)

 ## Credits
-This project was created by Hiroya Gojo (myself), Marco Brian, Nan Chen, and Shuyao Li for a Computer Security project at UC Davis.
+This project was initially created by Hiroya Gojo (myself), Marco Brian, Nan Chen, and Shuyao Li.
+I continued to work on this afterwards.

 ### Some Resources:
 - http://redgetan.cc/lets-write-a-kernel-keylogger/